Tag Archives: cold war

 Berlin Wall Goes Up (15 Aug 1961)

 In the aftermath of World War II, Berlin was divided into four Allied occupation zones.
-Although Berlin was deep inside Soviet held territory, this was the situation as the Allie powers decided on the future of Germany.
+Although Berlin was deep inside Soviet held territory, this was the situation as the Allied powers decided on the future of Germany.
 Berlin, of course, had been the capital of Germany prior to and during World War II.
 Significant differences over that future caused major tensions between the United States, Britain, and France on one side, and the Soviet Union on the other.
 In 1948 the United States, Britain, and France decided to unite their zones into one entity that became the Federal Republic of Germany This would become West Germany and half of Berlin was in that zone.

 The Soviet Union responded by launching a blockage of the city to try and force the Allies to leave.
 In response, U.S. President Harry Truman along with Britain organized a massive airlift to keep the West German part of Berlin stocked with food and fuel.
 The Soviets abandoned the blockade in May 1949.
 Berlin would become the gateway to the West as people would flee East Germany through Berlin.
 It soon became apparent to the Communists running East Germany they were losing significant portions of their society from intellectuals to skilled laborers.
 Soviet leader Nikita Khrushchev suggested that East Germany close off access to East and West Berlin.